DigiByte-Core/Payment-Encoder/README.md

 Params:

-- paymentObject - A standard Colored Coins payment object with the following properties:
+- paymentObject - A standard DigiAsset payment object with the following properties:

 ```js
 {